vigetlabs/sprig/README.md

 }
 ```

-Each seed record needs a `sow_id` defined that must be *unique across all seed files*.
+Each seed record needs a `sow_id` defined that must be *unique across all seed files per class*.
 It can be an integer, string, whatever you prefer; as long as it is unique, Sow can sort your seeds for insertion and detect any cyclic relationships.

 Create relationships between seed records with the `sow_record` helper: